jthack/hydeout/_posts/2022-09-22-prevent-info-disclosures.md

 Some practicalities that make the above theory a little more difficult to apply at scale are:
 1. There might be a lack of knowledge on how to output all the files in a useable format
 2. Browsing to hundreds of files is time-consuming
+3. Many "servers" are reverse-proxied into specific paths on a host.
 3. Files are added and modified on the server all the time

 So here are the solutions: